NYTG Logo

 Long before she was “bedecked in her finest geegaws” as the elegant Aurora Fane, Tony Award winner Kelli O’Hara was known to Broadway audiences as a beloved soprano who has appeared in more than 10 musicals.
 She often plays strong, complex women like Lili Vanesi (Kiss Me, Kate) and Anna Leonowens (The King and I), who could probably give Fane some tips on how to become independent in the face of her impending divorce.

-Get Archduke tickets now.
+Get Fallen Angels tickets now.

 Get tickets